Lockout/Tagout Permit Documentation Manager

 Select Equipment

 Identify the equipment or machine being serviced.
-Enter the equipment name, ID number, location, and a brief description of the maintenance work to be performed.
+Enter the equipment name, ID number, location, and a brief description of the maintenance work to be reviewed.

 -